storetmobiles2-code/pickerwheel-v1-docker-version/WINDOWS_README.md

 1. **Start Docker Desktop**
    - Make sure Docker Desktop is running before proceeding

-2. **Import and Start in One Step**
+2. **Start the Container**
-   - Double-click on `import-and-start.bat`
+   - Double-click on `start.bat` in the root directory
-   - This script will:
-     - Import the Docker image if `pickerwheel.tar` exists
-     - Or build the image from source if the file doesn't exist
+   - This script will build the Docker image and start the container
-     - Start the Docker container automatically

 3. **Access the Application**
    - Main Contest: [http://localhost:8080](http://localhost:8080)